 Stain the 1×8 board.
 I used a pre-stain wood conditioner first and then two coats of this stain color.
 For tips on how to stain wood for a beautiful finish, check out my tutorial on how to stain wood.

 Let the stain dry for 24 hours before moving on to the next step.

 To apply the WELCOME design that’s available in the free printable library, I used my Silhouette Cameo to create a wood sign vinyl stencil of the design.

 As explained above, a Cricut may be used as well, you will just need to cut the WELCOME design in two sections.
-See my how to make a wood sign with a Cricut tutorial.
+See how to do this in my how to make a DIY wood sign tutorial.

 And if you don’t have a cutting machine, you can use the pencil tracing method, which is really easy!